An SLC-Approach to Designing a Book Tracking App

 Obviously, research on this project took place over many years.
 Most of the research was gleaned from using apps built in a similar way to how I envisioned Bookstack.
 Apps like Basecamp, Blinksale, Rdio, and Cork'd.
 Those apps were all very inspiration in the early days.
 Using those apps layed the foundation for how I expected users to perform on a similar app.
 There were also competitors that I learned from - good, bad, and otherwise.
 Apps like Shelfari, Readernaut, and Goodreads are/were book tracking and organization apps that I analyzed competitively and used as a consumer.

 The majority of research was via conversation with friends and family.
 Any time I brought up the topic of a book tracking app, they were free with their ideas and advice.
-This is how I developed the full set of features for Bookstack - most of which I ended up cutting for purposes of this MVP version.
+This is how I developed the full set of features for Bookstack - most of which I ended up cutting for purposes of this version.

 The information model of Bookstack is something that hasn't changed much since the beginning.
 Below is a diagram I used to communicate how Bookstack works to developers.